leangjia/blender_docs/trunk/blender_docs/manual/video_editing/preview/display_mode.rst

 This mode is good for:

-- If you picture looks very moody or desaturated you might want to take a look at the U/V plot.
+- If your picture looks very moody or desaturated you might want to take a look at the U/V plot.
   You will most likely see all pixels building a crowd at the origin.
   If you add saturation using the *Saturation* slider in the Filter panel or any modifiers that change color, you can see in the U/V plot if you distort the color.